unfiltered/website/src/paradox/07/b.md

 is `None`.
 This is a directive, but it's still one that always produceses a `Success` result.

+@@@ note
-> What about repeated parameters?
+What about repeated parameters?
 The object `data.as.Int` is an interpreter from `String` to `Int`, but in HTTP we model parameter values as a sequence of strings.
 This gap is bridged by another interpreter `data.as.String`, which chooses the first in the sequence.
 It's applied implicitly when needed.
+@@@

 We can transform an interpreter that ignores failed interpretation into one that produces a failure response by passing an error handler